Do Restaurants Really Have Thin Margins?

 So where is this misconception of thin margins coming from?
 Let’s review the restaurant as a business and go through the numbers.

-A bottle of wine for $10 dollars and sell a 5oz glass of it for $14 dollars.
+A bottle of wine for $10 and sell a 5oz glass of it for $14.

-The least profitable dish sells for $15 bucks, costs you $4.50, still a 230% markup on your lowest profitable item on the menu.
+The least profitable dish sells for $15, costs you $4.50, still a 230% markup on your lowest profitable item on the menu.

 The short answer is that restaurants make a ton of money, but they also burn a ton of money, which reduces their profit margins.